Map of the basic and comprehensive network of roads

 Department for Strategic Planning, Studies and Development takes active participation in the implementation of the “Memorandum of Understanding” which is foreseen in the Action Plan for the realization of priorities and European partnership (adopted by the Government of the Republic of Serbia by the end of 2004).
 The "Memorandum of Understanding" foresees the establishment of South-East Europe Transport Observatory, with which permanent cooperation is established.

-Since the need is recognized for adequate analyses of the data collected so far, which significantly varied among different regional countries as well as among the means of transport, in 2013 updating of Regional Balkans Infrastructure Study (REBIS) started, potentially in the perspective of joining /signing the Transport Agreement with the EU and negotiations concerning the inclusion in TEN-T. PERS actively participates in the Work Group supporting this important project.
-The Study will provide further investment guidelines, confirm the remaining investment decisions which are not relevant yet, consider multimodal transport in order to ensure the links with the sea/river ports and airports, as well as the links outside the immediate region of the Western Balkan based on trading trends by focusing on non-physical barriers, border crossings located on the main roads of the SEETO-Comprehensive Network, taking into consideration activities which were not performed as a part of the Central European Free Trade Agreement /CEFTA/.
+Since the need is recognized for adequate analyses of the data collected so far, which significantly varied among different regional countries as well as among the means of transport, in 2013-2017 updating of Regional Balkans Infrastructure Study (REBIS) started, potentially in the perspective of joining /signing the Transport Agreement with the EU and negotiations concerning the inclusion in TEN-T. PERS actively participates in the Work Group supporting this important project.
+The Study provide further investment guidelines, confirm the remaining investment decisions which are not relevant yet, plans multimodal transport in order to ensure the links with the sea/river ports and airports, as well as the links outside the immediate region of the Western Balkan based on trading trends by focusing on non-physical barriers, border crossings located on the main roads of the SEETO-Comprehensive Network, taking into consideration activities which were not performed as a part of the Central European Free Trade Agreement /CEFTA/.

 More efficient management of public funds in the conditions of global economic crisis implies better use of the funds allocated for roads management, which is a necessary precondition for Serbia to meet the objectives defined in the South East Europe 2020 Strategy, adopted on November 21, 2013, in the third support – Sustainable Development, where transport development is one of the main frameworks for development.
 Implementation of the South East Europe 2020 Strategy, which follows the European 2020 Strategy in its main theses, will be monitored by the Regional Cooperation Council, and it will be realized through South-East Europe Transport Observatory with which permanent cooperation is established.